Devyalamaddi/Blog-App/Readme.md

 # Blog App

-In this i am trying to implement what i learnt in training program
+In this I am trying to implement what I learnt in training program

 ## techonologies